 One of the most popular bases is the full lace base.
 This is when wigs or toupees use lace material throughout the base which is tied with human or synthetic hair.

-They are particularly beneficial due to the hairline being virtually invisible.
+They are particularly beneficial due to the hairline being virtually invisible thanks to the natural looking lace material.
 This essentially gives you the most natural looking look with your family, friends or peers being unable to tell if you're even wearing a hair replacement system!

 Additionally, they are lightweight, breathable and very soft making them a popular option for those looking at non-surgical hair replacement systems.
 However, they can be delicate so they not only carry less hair density — the volume of hair — but are not very durable as a whole.
 In addition, the knots can be visible while there is plenty of maintenance required as far as attaching, removing and cleaning them.

 People dealing with hair loss also have the option of getting French lace or Swiss lace with their units.
-French lace units are less natural looking but provide great durability while Swiss lace units are more natural looking but aren’t as durable in comparison to the former.
+French lace units are less natural looking but provide great durability.
+Most lace systems use French lace as the default material.
+Swiss lace units, meanwhile, are more natural looking but aren’t as durable in comparison to the former due to how delicate it is.

 #Skin base hair system